How to frame a canvas the easy way with simple everyday tools… no power saw required!

 You know our love of sign making.
 It started back in 2007 and has come a very long way since then!
 Signs are now in every room of the house from the kitchen with EAT, the popular Home Sweet Home in the entryway to funny bathroom signs in the loo.
 Several years ago, canvases were equally as popular but then died off when framed signs hit the decor world.
 One of the ways to update an old (or new!) canvas is to add a frame around it.
 It instantly updates it and make it look more custom and finished.
 We’ve got a super cheap way to do just that: how to frame a canvas without spending much out of pocket.
 Bonus: no power tools required!
-Whaaaat!
-We know, we’re all about our chop saw but have heard several complaints about being scared of it or not having room to store it.
-Check out our new favorite tools for diy-loving heart, super easy to use without sacrificing the quality!
+We’re all about our miter saw but have heard several concerns about being scared of it or not having room to store it so we’ve got a simple alternative to get the same look!

 Supplies Needed to Frame a Canvas